Amsterdam-bene/poe-component-irc-plugin-recallback/README.md

         "channel" => "##horsing-around"
     }

-The microservice should reply with a JSON, and if the response document has a `reply` field, that's what will be replied on the channel, e.g.:
+The microservice should reply (within the configured timeout in seconds, which defaults to 2) with a JSON, and if the response document has a `reply` field, that's what will be replied on the channel, e.g.:

     HTTP/1.1 200 OK
     Content-Type: application/json